M.Fish Music Appreciation

 The Rococo

 The contrapuntal practices of Baroque began to give way in the first half of the eighteenth century to a highly ornamented style of melodic instrumental music.
-This style has come to be called Rococo, after the same movement in the visual arts.
-It is evident as well in the music of the two sons of Johann Sebastian Bach, Carl Philipp Emanuel Bach (1714-1788) and Johann Christian Bach (1735-1782).
-J. C. Bach eventually made his home in London and became known as the "London" Bach in order to distinguish him from his older brother.
-Johann Christian's many keyboard concertos had a profound influence on the eight year old Mozart when the two met in London in 1764.
-Likewise, C. P. E. Bach's expressive keyboardsonatas came to influence the piano sonatas of later composers Franz Joseph Haydn and Ludwig van Beethoven.
+This style has come to be called Rococo after the same movement in the visual arts.
+It is also evident in the music of the two sons of Johann Sebastian Bach, Carl Philipp Emanuel Bach (1714-1788) and Johann Christian Bach (1735-1782).
+J. C. Bach eventually made his home in London and became known as the "London" Bach to distinguish him from his older brother.
+Johann Christian's many keyboard concertos profoundly influenced the eight-year-old Mozart when the two met in London in 1764.
+Likewise, C. P. E. Bach's expressive keyboard sonatas influenced the piano sonatas of later composers Franz Joseph Haydn and Ludwig van Beethoven.

-With the increasing emphasis of the age on reason and enlightenment, served to fuel a sense of mankind's being in charge of its own destiny -- that through science and democracy, people could choose their own fate.
-Such prevailing philosphy and thought likely triggered such events as the French and American Revolutions.
+The increasing emphasis of the age on reason and enlightenment fueled a sense of humanity's being in charge of its destiny -- that through science and democracy, people could choose their fate.
+Such prevailing philosophy and thought likely triggered the French and American Revolutions.

 C.P.E.
 Bach Sonata in A

 The contrapuntal practices of Baroque began to give way in the first half of the eighteenth century to a highly ornamented style of melodic instrumental music.
-This style has come to be called Rococo, after the same movement in the visual arts.
-It is evident as well in the music of the two sons of Johann Sebastian Bach, Carl Philipp Emanuel Bach (1714-1788) and Johann Christian Bach (1735-1782).
-J. C. Bach eventually made his home in London and became known as the "London" Bach in order to distinguish him from his older brother.
-Johann Christian's many keyboard concertos had a profound influence on the eight year old Mozart when the two met in London in 1764.
-Likewise, C. P. E. Bach's expressive keyboardsonatas came to influence the piano sonatas of later composers Franz Joseph Haydn and Ludwig van Beethoven.
+This style has come to be called Rococo after the same movement in the visual arts.
+It is also evident in the music of the two sons of Johann Sebastian Bach, Carl Philipp Emanuel Bach (1714-1788) and Johann Christian Bach (1735-1782).
+J. C. Bach eventually made his home in London and became known as the "London" Bach to distinguish him from his older brother.
+Johann Christian's many keyboard concertos profoundly influenced the eight-year-old Mozart when the two met in London in 1764.
+Likewise, C. P. E. Bach's expressive keyboard sonatas influenced the piano sonatas of later composers Franz Joseph Haydn and Ludwig van Beethoven.

-With the increasing emphasis of the age on reason and enlightenment, served to fuel a sense of mankind's being in charge of its own destiny -- that through science and democracy, people could choose their own fate.
-Such prevailing philosphy and thought likely triggered such events as the French and American Revolutions.
+The increasing emphasis of the age on reason and enlightenment fueled a sense of humanity's being in charge of its destiny -- that through science and democracy, people could choose their fate.
+Such prevailing philosophy and thought likely triggered the French and American Revolutions.

 C.P.E.
 Bach Sonata in A

-The Age of Reason was an eighteenth-century movement which followed hard after the mysticism, religion, and superstition of the Middle Ages.
-The Age of Reason represented a genesis in the way man viewed himself, the pursuit of knowledge, and the universe.
-In this time period, man’s previously held concepts of conduct and thought could now be challenged verbally and in written form; fears of being labeled a heretic or being burned at the stake were done away with.
-This was the beginning of an open society where individuals were free to pursue individual happiness and liberty.
+The Age of Reason was an eighteenth-century movement that followed hard after the mysticism, religion, and superstition of the Middle Ages.
+The Age of Reason represented a genesis in how man viewed himself, the pursuit of knowledge, and the universe.
+In this period, man’s previously held concepts of conduct and thought could now be challenged verbally and in written form; fears of being labeled a heretic or being burned at the stake were done away with.
+This began an open society where individuals were free to pursue happiness and liberty.
 Politically and socially, the imperial concepts of the medieval world were abandoned.
-The Age of Reason included the shorter time period described as the Age of Enlightenment; during this time great changes occurred in scientific thought and exploration.
-New ideas filled the horizon and man was eager to explore these ideas, freely.
+The Age of Reason included the shorter period described as the Age of Enlightenment; significant changes occurred in scientific thought and exploration during this time.
+New ideas filled the horizon, and man was eager to explore these ideas freely.

-The Age of Reason was an eighteenth-century movement which followed hard after the mysticism, religion, and superstition of the Middle Ages.
-The Age of Reason represented a genesis in the way man viewed himself, the pursuit of knowledge, and the universe.
-In this time period, man’s previously held concepts of conduct and thought could now be challenged verbally and in written form; fears of being labeled a heretic or being burned at the stake were done away with.
-This was the beginning of an open society where individuals were free to pursue individual happiness and liberty.
+The Age of Reason was an eighteenth-century movement that followed hard after the mysticism, religion, and superstition of the Middle Ages.
+The Age of Reason represented a genesis in how man viewed himself, the pursuit of knowledge, and the universe.
+In this period, man’s previously held concepts of conduct and thought could now be challenged verbally and in written form; fears of being labeled a heretic or being burned at the stake were done away with.
+This began an open society where individuals were free to pursue happiness and liberty.
 Politically and socially, the imperial concepts of the medieval world were abandoned.
-The Age of Reason included the shorter time period described as the Age of Enlightenment; during this time great changes occurred in scientific thought and exploration.
-New ideas filled the horizon and man was eager to explore these ideas, freely.
+The Age of Reason included the shorter period described as the Age of Enlightenment; significant changes occurred in scientific thought and exploration during this time.
+New ideas filled the horizon, and man was eager to explore these ideas freely.

 The Rise of the Symphony

-About the middle of the century in Mannheim, Germany, composer and conductor Johann Stamitz (1717-1757) and his followers began to develop the orchestra and the art of orchestration, basing their music on the Baroque homophonic style, but now with chords played in unison rather than contrapuntally.
-This kind music became the basis for the Classical instrumental sonata, string quartet, and orchestral symphony, and reached its apex in the works of Franz Joseph Haydn and Wolfgang Amadeus Mozart.
+About the middle of the century in Mannheim, Germany, composer, and conductor Johann Stamitz (1717-1757) and his followers began to develop the orchestra and the art of orchestration, basing their music on the Baroque homophonic style, but now with chords played in unison rather than contrapuntally.
+This music became the basis for the Classical instrumental sonata, string quartet, and orchestral symphony.
+It reached its apex in the works of Franz Joseph Haydn and Wolfgang Amadeus Mozart.

 Birth of the Symphony: